veloren/book/src/contributors/modders/writing-a-plugin.md

 dependencies = []
 ```

 We'll want to start off by creating a single module.
-Let's call it 'main'.
-Start off by adding it to the `modules` set
+Let's give it the same name as our project.
+Start off by adding it
-like so:
+to the `modules` list like so:

 ```toml
 modules = ["my_plugin.wasm"]